ucum-org/ucum/docs/charter.md

 ## Specification

-The UCUM specification's source code is maintained in a Subversion (SVN) repository.
-Write access to the Subversion repository is granted to editors who can apply changes to the specification and produce a new release.
+The UCUM specification's source code is maintained in a public Git repository.
+Anyone may clone or fork the respository and submit pull requests.